notoriousb1t/just-animate-3-docs/docs/api/eases.md

 </CodePen>

 ## Ease Chaining
 Just Animate has the unique ability to chain eases.
 Add more than one ease expressions separated by spaces and Just Animate will take the result from each ease and process it through the next ease.
-This is especially helpful when using yoyo, repeat, or creating a complex easing.
+This is especially helpful when using yoyo, repeat, or creating a complex ease.

 <CodePen mode="left-to-right" :height="220">
 <pre data-lang="js">